 Work calmly and carefully - in daylight conditions and only when visibility is good.
-Ensure you do not endanger others - stay alert at all times.
+Do not endanger others - stay alert at all times.

 It is advisable for first-time users to practice cutting logs on a sawbuck - see "Sawing thin wood".